-SPH, a Delaware limited partnership with its principal executive offices at 590 Madison Avenue, 32nd Floor, New York, New York 10022, is a global diversified holding company engaged in multiple businesses through various subsidiaries and controlled companies (each an "SPH Company").9 Generally, SPH seeks to acquire a primary control or majority ownership interest in each SPH Company and to actively exercise its control through its ability to influence the SPH Company's policies through the ownership of securities, board representation and by overseeing and providing assistance to the management of the SPH Company.& #160; SPH seeks to improve the business operations of the SPH Companies and foster growth and increase long-term corporate value for shareholders and stakeholders through operational excellence programs, coordinated purchasing programs, centralization of corporate functions and services, balance sheet improvements, strategic allocation of capital and growth initiatives.
-SPH Companies are generally viewed as long-term holdings and SPH expects to realize value through its operation of the SPH Companies rather than through the sale of its holdings in the SPH Companies.10
+SPH, a Delaware limited partnership with its principal executive offices at 590 Madison Avenue, 32nd Floor, New York, New York 10022, is a global diversified holding company engaged in an array of businesses through its holdings of various subsidiaries and controlled companies (each an "SPH Company").6 Generally, SPH seeks to acquire a primary control or majority ownership interest in each SPH Company and to actively exercise its control through its ability to influence the SPH Company's policies both through the ownership of securities and by overseeing and providing assistance to the management of the SPH Company .
+SPH seeks to improve the business operations of the SPH Companies through growth initiatives, operational excellence programs, centralization of corporate functions, coordinated purchasing programs, balance sheet improvements and strategic allocation of capital to foster growth and increase long-term corporate value for shareholders and stakeholders.
+SPH Companies are generally viewed as long-term holdings and SPH expects to realize value through its operation of the SPH Companies rather than through the sale of its holdings in the SPH Companies.7